 WatchNRL, meanwhile, is set up differently for a reason.
 It’s available for anyone in Australia to subscribe to, but you can only stream games on it outside Australia.
-That means it’s positioned more as a way for Australians travelling overseas to keep up with their teams and their games, and as such offers weekly, monthly and yearly subscriptions priced at $19, $33 and $189 respectively.
+That means it’s positioned more as a way for Australians travelling overseas to keep up with their teams and their games, and as such offers weekly, monthly and yearly subscriptions priced at $20, $39 and $199 respectively.

 Kayo, then, is substantially cheaper and gives you a lot more – but Kayo, of course, can only be used inside Australia.

 Devices supported on Kayo

 – PC/Mac: Yes – MacOS 10.12+ (Chrome, Safari, Firefox) & Windows 10 (Chrome, Firefox, Edge); web browser only

 – iOS/Android Phones/Tablets: Yes – Via native apps (iOS 11+ and Android 6+)

 – Google Chromecast: Yes – Chromecast Ultra, 3rd Generation

 – Apple TV: Yes – tvOS 11+, 4th Generation or higher.
 Casting available to previous models